Tozé (footballer, born 1993)

-António José Pinheiro de Carvalho (born 14 January 1993), known as Tozé, is a Portuguese professional footballer who plays for Emirati club Al-Nasr SC as a midfielder.
+António José Pinheiro de Carvalho (born 14 January 1993), known as Tozé, is a Portuguese professional footballer who plays as a midfielder for Saudi Pro League club Al-Riyadh.

 Club career

-Born in Forjães, Esposende, Tozé had two youth spells with FC Porto, the latter starting in 2009 and leading to his graduation.
+Born in Forjães, Esposende, Tozé had two youth spells with Porto, the latter starting in 2009 and leading to his graduation.
 He made his senior debut in the 2012–13 season, being a nuclear element for the B team in the Segunda Liga.

-On 10 February 2013, shortly after celebrating his 20th birthday, Tozé made his first official appearance for the main squad, coming on as a second-half substitute for Silvestre Varela in a 1–1 home draw against S.C.
-Olhanense in the Primeira Liga.
+On 10 February 2013, shortly after celebrating his 20th birthday, Tozé made his first official appearance for the main squad, coming on as a second-half substitute for Silvestre Varela in a 1–1 home draw against Olhanense in the Primeira Liga.
 In the 2013–14 campaign, as the reserves came second in their league, he was runner-up in the scoring charts with one goal fewer than Jorge Pires' 22.

-For 2014–15, Tozé was loaned to fellow top-flight club G.D.
-Estoril Praia.
+Tozé was loaned to fellow top-flight club Estoril for 2014–15.
 He scored a penalty against Porto to put his team 2–1 ahead in a league fixture on 9 November, in an eventual 2–2 home draw; right after the match, he was confronted in the stadium's tunnel by Porto staff members who accused him of lack of professionalism for scoring the penalty.

-After leaving the Estádio do Dragão in the summer of 2015, Tozé signed a four-year deal with Vitória S.C. also of the Portuguese top tier.
-For 2017–18, he joined Moreirense F.C. in a season-long loan.
+After leaving the Estádio do Dragão in the summer of 2015, Tozé signed a four-year deal with Vitória de Guimarães also of the Portuguese top tier.
+Ahead of 2017–18, he joined Moreirense in a season-long loan.

-On 25 August 2018, both Tozé and André André contributed one goal each to help defeat their 3–2 former club Porto away after being down 2–0.
-The following June, having decided he would not renew his expiring contract with Vitória, he moved to the UAE Pro-League with Al-Nasr SC.
+On 25 August 2018, both Tozé and André André contributed one goal each to help defeat their 3–2 former side Porto away after being down 2–0.
+The following June, having decided he would not renew his expiring contract with Vitória, he moved to the UAE Pro League with Al-Nasr.

-Tozé scored the winning goal in the final of the UAE League Cup against Shabab Al Ahli Club on 17 January 2020, helping his team win their second title in the competition.
+Tozé scored the winning goal in the final of the UAE League Cup against Shabab Ali Ahli on 17 January 2020, helping his team to win their second title in the competition.
+In July 2023, he joined Saudi Pro League club Al-Hazem on a free transfer.

+On 19 August 2024, Tozé remained in the country and division by agreeing to a contract at Al-Riyadh.

+International career

+Tozé won 65 caps for Portugal at youth level, including 12 for the under-21s.
+He participated with them at the 2015 UEFA European Championship, making two substitute appearances for the runners-up in the Czech Republic.

 Personal life

-In 2011, Tozé was distinguished as the best student in all the public high-schools of Porto, receiving an award from mayor Rui Rio.
+In 2011, Tozé was distinguished as the best student in all the public high schools of Porto, receiving an award from mayor Rui Rio.
 He graduated from Escola António Nobre with a final maximum grade of 20, and subsequently studied veterinary medicine in the Abel Salazar Biomedical Sciences Institute, simultaneously with his football career.